 cron example and you are going to see a lot of text and a

 cron rule at the

 bottom.
 Put that in your Raspberry Pi, or server, or whatever you want to have

 That cronjob is going to be updating the DNS entry at FreeDNS with the IP you have at home at that very instant.
 If it changes instant any moment, it will be updated, so you should be good.
 For example:

 */5 * * * * sleep 44 ; wget --no-check-certificate -O - https://freedns.afraid.org/dynamic/update.php?N0Nad05PUTVzYTdBTk5VUTZxSHYwdkFtOjE3NTgzNjUz >> /tmp/freedns_dopedns_crabdance_com.log 2>&1 &

 That would update my DNS setup with the IP I have at this moment.
 It will execute every 5 minutes.

 To set up a domain and not using your DNS domain (which could be a little difficult to remember), simply go to the domain panel at your nameserver provider and set up a CNAME entry.
 Then you can set up an Apache or Nginx normally pointing up to the domain.

-With that you don’t need a static IP at home to have your services served.
+With that you do not need a static IP at home to have your services served.
 Hope it helps!